pangpang20/gaussdb-python/docs/basic/usage.rst

-.. currentmodule:: psycopg
+.. currentmodule:: gaussdb

 .. _module-usage:

 Basic module usage
 ==================

-The basic Psycopg usage is common to all the database adapters implementing the `DB-API`__ protocol.
-Other database adapters, such as the builtin `sqlite3` or `psycopg2`, have roughly the same pattern of interaction.
+The basic GaussDB usage is common to all the database adapters implementing the `DB-API`__ protocol.
+Other database adapters, such as the builtin `sqlite3` or `_GaussDB`, have roughly the same pattern of interaction.

 .. __: https://www.python.org/dev/peps/pep-0249/